Ä¢¹½ÊÓÆµÍø

 This section will cover the policies and procedures for club events and fundraisers.
 Which includes requesting the event, food sales for fundraisers, taking payments, cash handling, collecting sales tax, liability & risk management, reporting accidents or injuries, event security, reserving spaces on campus, and poster policies & procedures.

-All clubs events must go through the event request process, regardless if there are costs associated with event or not.
+• All clubs must complete the event request process for their events, even if there are no associated expenses.

 • Date the items are needed by, if needed before the event day.